Sanjana27y/Security-Analysis/README.md

 # Security-Analysis
-Analyze the security of a website by identifying potential vulnerabilities just by entering the website URL
+Analyze the security of a website by identifying potential vulnerabilities just by entering the website URL Vulnerabilities that can be detected are:
+1. CSRF
+2. Directory Traversal
+3. XSS
+4. XML- External Entity
+5. Local File Inclusion
+6. Session Fixation
+7. Security Misconfiguration

 ## Project Setup
 Follow the below steps to run the project.